Bradley Wright-Phillips: 2016

 On 24 April 2016, Wright-Phillips scored his first two goals of the season in helping New York come from behind to win 3–2 over Orlando City SC.
 Wright-Phillips scored two goals and assisted on another in a 7–0 win over New York City FC at Yankee Stadium on 21 May.

 In his 100th appearance with the club on 28 May, a 3–0 home win over Toronto FC, Wright-Phillips set an MLS record scoring a hat-trick in the first 27 minutes of the game; it was the fastest scored from the opening whistle in league history.
 A week later, he was named as the Etihad Player of the Month for May; recording six goals and two assists in May.
 With his 8th goal in 6 games against New York City FC; Wright-Phillips tied Juan Pablo Ángel for club's most goals all-time with 62.
 Wright-Phillips broke the all-time scoring record with his 63rd on 31 July against the Chicago Fire Two weeks later he scored two goals against the Montreal Impact in a 3–1 victory; breaking another team record with 59 league goals.
 After scoring the second goal in a 2–2 draw against D.C.
 United, Wright-Phillips broke an MLS record by scoring the most league goals over a three-year span with 62 spanning from the 2014–2016 seasons.
-A record previously held by Chris Wondolowski from 2010–2012.
+A record previously held by Chris Wondolowski from 2010 to 2012.
 With his 20th league goal in 2016, Wright-Phillips became the first player in league history to record two 20-plus goal seasons.
 On 23 October, Wright-Phillips captured his second MLS Golden Boot title in three years, beating cross town rival, David Villa by one goal.

 2017

-On 22 February 2017, Wright-Phillips scored his first CONCACAF Champions League goal for the club in a 1–1 draw against the Vancouver Whitecaps in the quarterfinals.
+On 22 February 2017, Wright-Phillips scored his first CONCACAF Champions League goal for the club in a 1–1 draw against Vancouver Whitecaps FC in the quarterfinals.
 On 29 March, Wright-Phillips signed a new multi-year designated player contract with the club.
 On 18 June, Wright-Phillips scored two late goals to lead New York to a 2–0 victory over Philadelphia Union.
 On 13 July, Wright-Phillips scored his first 2017 Lamar Hunt U.S. Open Cup goal; a late winner to lead New York to a 1–0 victory over New England Revolution, advancing to the semifinals of the cup.
 One month later on 15 August, Wright-Phillips scored a brace against FC Cincinnati, including a goal in the 101st minute to send New York to their first Open Cup final since 2003.
 With his 15th goal of the season on 9 September, Wright-Phillips joined Robbie Keane as the only two players in MLS history to score 15 or more goals in four consecutive seasons.
 On 5 November, Wright-Phillips scored his 100th career goal for the New York Red Bulls in a 1–0 victory over Toronto FC.